- Plume Legal

 - personal information means information that identifies or can be used to identify an individual person and, under some privacy laws that may apply to Plume, information that identifies a specific entity

-- processing means any operation (or set if operations), such as collecting, combining and storing, performed on personal information
+- processing means any operation (or set of operations), such as collecting, combining and storing, performed on personal information

-- processor means the person or entity processing personal information on behalf of a controller
+- processor means the person or entity processing personal information for or on behalf of a controller

-IF YOU HAVE QUESTIONS REGARDING OUR PERSONAL INFORMATION PROCESSING PRACTICES, PLEASE CONTACT US USING THE CONTACT INFORMATION HERE
+IF YOU HAVE QUESTIONS ABOUT PLUME'S PERSONAL INFORMATION PROCESSING PRACTICES, PLEASE CONTACT PLUME USING THE CONTACT INFORMATION HERE

 - WHAT PERSONAL INFORMATION DOES PLUME COLLECT AND WHY?